iamargus95/iamargus95/README.md

 ### Hi there 👋

+- 👔 Currently working at [One2N Consulting](https://one2n.in/) as a Software engineer.
-- 🎓 I’m currently learning Cloud-Native Fundamentals, Basics of AWS, Kubernetes and IaC.
+- 🎓 I’m currently learning Golang.
-- 😇 Actively looking for work in the SRE or DevOps domain.
+- <!-- 😇 Actively looking for work in the SRE or DevOps domain.-->
 - Check out my personal website https://iamargus95.github.io

 <!--